On This Page[Hide][Show]

 - Bachelor’s degree from an accredited university or college in computer science;

-- Work experience as a Computer Programmer or in a related field;
+- Work experience as a computer programmer or in a related field;

-- Understanding of object-oriented software engineering;
+- Understanding of object-oriented software development;

-- Track record of successful application development;
+- A track record of successful application development;

 - Ability to write clean, well-documented code;